 Should staff become aware of an incident involving serious violent crime they must report it to a DSL immediately as they would any safeguarding concern.
 DSLs will familiarise themselves with the Home Office's 'Preventing youth violence and gang involvement'.

-8.5.1 Child Criminal Exploitation: county lines
+8.2.1 Child Criminal Exploitation (CCE)